Growth Mindset Lesson Plans (PDF) for Middle School and High School in 2022

-Empowering students with a Growth Mindset is an important transferable skill that they need:
+Empowering students with a Growth Mindset is not easy, but worth it.

 - in relationships